 thank you very much for taking the time again today to answer our questions!

-I would like to thank you very much in advance for your answer!
+Thank you very much in advance for your reply!

 Augenstern